Simhyeon/r4d/docs/macros.md

 **forloop**

 Loop around given range.
 Value is separated with commas.
-Thus values should be always enclosed with double quotes.

-Range is inclusive e.g. "1,3" means from 1 to 3.
+Range is inclusive e.g. 1 and 3 means from 1 to 3.

 ```
-$forloop("3,5",Number: $:
+$forloop(3,5,Number: $:
 )
 ===
 Number: 3